 These risks relate mainly to retail banking activities in France and abroad, the specialized financing subsidiaries and investments made by the Group.
-They are managed centrally by the Asset and Liability Management and Treasury Department (ALM Treasury).
-ALM Treasury, which is part of Corporate & Investment Banking, reports to two committees, each headed by the Group Senior

-Advisor or a Chief Operating Officer.
-The ALM Treasury/Commercial Banking Committee is responsible for decisions concerning mismatch and match-funding principles applicable to the balance sheet of the commercial banking business and for managing the related interest rate risks.
-The ALM Treasury/Investment Banking Committee is responsible for establishing funding and liquidity management policies, managing solvency ratios and structural currency risks and monitoring market risks related to Treasury transactions.
+They are managed centrally by the Asset/Liability Management Department, which is part of the Asset/Liability Management & Treasury Department (ALM Treasury).
+ALM Treasury, which is part of Corporate & Investment Banking, reports to two committees, each headed by the Group Senior Advisor or a Chief Operating Officer.
+The ALM Commercial Banking Committee is responsible for decisions concerning mismatch and match-funding principles applicable to the balance sheet of the commercial banking business and for managing the related interest rate risks.
+The ALM Investment Banking Committee is responsible for establishing funding and liquidity management policies, managing solvency ratios and structural currency risks and monitoring market risks related to Treasury transactions.